 - Collaborate with the Moderator and Senior Producer to research national/international news stories, gather video elements, monitor and log live news events.

-- Produce video, sound, and graphic elements for the broadcast and/or website.
+- Produce video, sound, and graphic elements for the broadcast, social media and website.

 - Update program website.

 - Contribute to the show’s social media outreach.